Planning & Sustainability supports environmental protection, open space, recreation, agriculture, and shared-use paths:

 - Help inform the public (e.g., see Making Room for Native Plants and Wildlife (PDF), a guide to Invasive Plants in the Mill River Watershed)

 - Supports getting brownfields (sites with real or perceived releases of hazardous materials) into open space or active production.
 Successful projects include leveraging $8 million of private cleanup of the Roundhouse parking lot, assessing the former Masonic Street Fire Station so it could be converted to a restaurant and offices, assessing dozens of sites for permanent open space, and assessing Pleasant Street to allow the state highway to become a city street with lower speeds and on-street parking.

 - Supports water quality improvements through wetlands standards, with the Conservation Commission, environmental cleanup projects, preservation of open space to preserve water quality, and wetlands and land restoration projects.
-Join us and follow water quality in the Connecticut River, Connecticut River Oxbow and the Mill River, participate in Mill River Greenway activities.
+Join us and follow water quality in the Connecticut River, Connecticut River Oxbow, and the Mill River, and participate in Mill River Greenway activities.

-- Administer, with the Building Department, the city’s strict floodplain zoning, preventing any new buildings in most of the 500 year floodplain (the area with a 0.2% chance of flooding in any given year, although the frequency of such storms has increased with climate change), protect floodplain forest as permanently protected open space, and protect floodplain farmland with permanent agriculture preservation restrictions.
+- Administer, with the Building Department, the city’s strict floodplain zoning, preventing any new buildings in most of the 500-year floodplain (the area with a 0.2% chance of flooding in any given year, although the frequency of such storms has increased with climate change), protect floodplain forest as permanently protected open space, and protect floodplain farmland with permanent agriculture preservation restrictions.